EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Combat.md

 | Spell resist | &#9744; |
 | Call to arms | &#9745; |

-Each time you take evasive and/or defensive action your Gate penalty will progress by one step.
-It begins at 0 and each evasive and/or defensive action lowers it (making it harder for you to succeed in following gates).
-This Gate penalty get's reset at the start of your turn.
+Each time you take evasive and/or defensive action your *Evasive penalty* will progress by one step.
+It begins at 0 and each evasive and/or defensive action increases it (making it harder for you to succeed in following test).
+This *Test penalty* gets reset at the start of your turn.